 The Red Hood is many things, but a superhero he is not.
 In truth, Red Hood is an anti-hero who wants nothing more than to punish those who do wrong to others.
 Or, at the very minimum, those who have done wrong to him.
 These include Batman, the Joker, drug lords, thieves, and every other form of scum imaginable.

-For example, in the widely popular animated movie, Under The Red Hood, he makes his spectacular debut by letting the most well-known drug lords know that he has decapitated each of their lieutenants in two hours.
+For example, in the widely popular animated movie, ‘Under The Red Hood,’ he makes his spectacular debut by letting the most well-known drug lords know that he has decapitated each lieutenant in two hours.

-Yes, know that of all the things everyone gets wrong about Jason Todd, he is no superhero.
+Yes, know that of all the things everyone gets wrong about Jason Todd.
+He is no superhero.
 The Red Hood is an anti-hero and vigilante out to improve the world through his brand of justice.
 And DC is better for it.

 And that’s it.